Gluten-Free Brown Rice Sandwich Bread | Dietplan-101

-- Mix flour, starches, sugar, salt, gum and instant yeast with a stand mixer with paddle attachment (or hand mixer) until well combined.
+- Mix flour, starches, sugar, salt, gum, and instant yeast with a stand mixer with the paddle attachment (or hand mixer) until well combined.

 - With the mixer running, pour in the milk gradually.

-- When the mixture has come together, add in soften butter and continue mixing until well blended.
+- When the mixture has come together, add in softened butter and continue mixing until well blended.

-- Add in eggs one by one, beat until well combined before adding another.
+- Add in eggs one by one, and beat until well combined before adding another.

 - After adding all eggs, beat the thick batter at MEDIUM speed (or the dough will FLY out) until smooth, about 3 minutes.